-- In compliance: You have used 80% or less of the installed licenses. - Unlicensed: You have not allocated any licenses. - Over 80% threshold: You are still in compliance with your license agreement, but you have used more than 80% of the installed licenses. - Insufficient licenses: You have used more licenses than available on 1-14 days within the last 90 days.
+- Unlicensed: You have not allocated any licenses for recording or streaming. - In compliance: You have used 80% or less of the installed licenses. - Over 80% threshold: You are still in compliance with your license agreement, but you have used more than 80% of the installed licenses. - Insufficient licenses: You have used more licenses than available on 1-14 days within the last 90 days.